nsambuco/predicts-not-depicts/README.md

 ## About the data

-I cannot share the real participant data.
-It is human neuroimaging and behavioral data and it is covered by data-use restrictions and participant consent that do not allow public release.
+The current dataset contains human neuroimaging and behavioral data and it is covered by data-use restrictions and participant consent that do not allow public release.

-So everything in `data_demo/` is **synthetic**.
-I generated it from random noise with small condition offsets, using fake subject IDs (`sub-01` through `sub-23`).
+So everything in `data_demo/` is **synthetic**. is generated it from random noise with small condition offsets, using fake subject IDs (`sub-01` through `sub-23`).
 It has the same column names, condition labels, and ROI columns as the real input files, and it exists for two reasons only: to show you exactly